Lukylix/Chrolog/README.md

 <img src="./ProjectDetails.png" alt="Project Details page" style="width: 300px;">
 <img src="./Home.png" alt="Home page" style="width: 300px;">

-# How to Run on Linux

-To run Chrolog on Linux, launch it from a terminal.
-Without launching from a terminal, the necessary sudo prompt will not function correctly.

 # Development Guidelines

 ## Ideal IDE Setup